-This guide explains when you should see an orthodontist, the signs that may point towards treatment, and why it can be worth getting specialist advice even if you are not yet sure what kind of treatment you need.
+This guide explains when to see an orthodontist, the signs that may point towards treatment, and what to expect at your first orthodontic consultation.

-Quick Answer: You should consider seeing an orthodontist if you have crooked teeth, crowding, gaps, protruding teeth, or bite problems such as an overbite, underbite, crossbite, or open bite.
-Adults, teenagers, and children can all benefit from orthodontic assessment depending on the issue.
+Quick Answer: You should see an orthodontist if you have crooked teeth, crowding, gaps, protruding teeth, teeth that have shifted, or bite problems such as an overbite, underbite, crossbite or open bite.
+You should also consider an orthodontic consultation if your teeth look straight but your bite feels wrong, or if you are unsure whether you need braces or aligners.

 🔑 Key Takeaways